-Sewer - Sewer services are provided to this area by San Joaquin County Public Works through Taft Improvement District No. 52 (south of Walker Slough) and Mosswood Sewer Project facilities (north of Walker Slough), but connections are limited.
+Valley Regional Water Quality Control Board and NPDES permit.
+Some parcels currently rely on individual septic systems.
+Sewer services are provided to this area by San Joaquin County Public Works through Taft Improvement District No. 52 (south of Walker Slough) and Mosswood Sewer Project facilities (north of Walker Slough), but connections are limited.
 Thus, there are deficiencies in sewer services in this area.

 Drainage - Roadside ditches are used to manage stormwater for the community.
-Because there is no formal storm drain system, there are drainage deficiencies in this area.
+Because there is no formal storm drain system, there There are no drainage deficiencies in this area.